echang15/rapidprototyping-django/README.md

 ## Overview

 You will create your first Python/Django app, with basic CRUD (Create, Read, Update, Delete) functionality.
-We will do this by building a simple todo application modeled after [todo-MVC](http://todomvc.com/)
+We will do this by building a simple "To-do" application modeled after [todo-MVC](http://todomvc.com/)

 What you will learn: